 Encourage your employee to give feedback

-You should create the culture of giving and taking feedback with your employee.
+You should create a culture of giving and taking feedback from your employee.
 It is not that you are always right.
 You should listen to the feedback from the employee.
 When employee feel that their thoughts do not listen, then they assume the company has no interest in worthy ideas and ultimately lead them to leave.

 You should encourage the employee to give feedback and new ideas that may be beneficial to the company.
 When you listen to the employees and analyze the ideas, they get more encouraged to work with you.